U.S. economy stumbles in first quarter as weather, low energy prices weigh

 "The U.S. economy has yet to demonstrate the self-sustaining resilience that the Fed wants to see before raising interest rates," said Diane Swonk, chief economist at Mesirow Financial in Chicago.
 "A June liftoff is now off the table, our forecast for a September move holds but even that has become tenuous."

+Fed officials at the end of their two-day policy meeting on Wednesday acknowledged the softer growth, but shrugged it off as "in part reflecting transitory factors."

-The dollar hit a nine-week low against a basket of currencies, while U.S. stocks fell marginally.
+The dollar hit a nine-week low against a basket of currencies.
 Prices for U.S. Treasury debt fell in line with a global bond sell-off, sparked by a poorly received five-year German bond auction.
+U.S. stocks were trading lower.

 Economists had expected the economy to expand at a 1.0 percent rate.
 The sharp growth slowdown is probably not a true reflection of the economy's health, given the role of temporary factors such as the weather and the ports dispute.